GianGian/dncs-lab/README.md

 If you disable the interface with the command `vagrant@host-b:~$ sudo ip link set enp0s8 down` the destination became unreachable and with the command `ip add` can be verify that the interface is down.

--To check the route traveled
+- To check the route traveled
  ```sh
 vagrant@host-b:~$ tracepath 172.16.0.2
  ```